Yandex Cloud

 • Select the appropriate agent type.

-• Specify the subnet to place the agent in.
+• Specify the subnet to host the agent.
 Make sure you created and set up a NAT gateway in the subnet.

-7. Under Access, specify the information required to access the agent:
+7. Under Access, specify the agent access credentials:

 • Select the sa-loadtest service account.